DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 - [TableHeaderRowSorting](../reference/table-header-row-sorting.md)
 - [GroupingPanelSorting](../reference/grouping-panel-sorting.md)

-Note that [plugin order](../README.md#plugin-order) is very important.
+Note that the [plugin order](../README.md#plugin-order) is very important.

 ## Basic Local Sorting Setup

-Despite the fact that it's possible to configure DataGrid sorting without allowing an end-user to change it, it's usually needed to show a grid with interactive sorting features.
+Despite the fact that it's possible to configure DataGrid sorting without allowing the end-user to change it, it's usually needed to show a grid with interactive sorting features.
 To achieve this you need to use the `SortingState`, `LocalSorting` and `TableHeaderRowSorting` plugins.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-header-sorting)